Sexual Assault Advocacy Services

 Hours: Non-Exempt, Varied

-Salary Range: $39,000 – 43,400 annually
+Salary Range: starting at $49,000 annually

 Job Summary: Supervised by the Director of Sexual Assault Services, the Sexual Assault Services Coordinator assists people who are victims/survivors of sexual violence.
 Provide crisis response, advocacy, individual and group counseling services to individuals impacted directly or indirectly by sexual violence.
 Provide tailored direct services, centering University of Iowa Students, Faculty, and Staff, including populations underserved and underrepresented.
 Represent DVIP/RVAP in collaborative community groups and organizations to further our agency’s mission and to reach and enhance service experiences for sexual assault victims/survivors.
 Must be able to take on-call shifts on a rotational basis with other DVIP/RVAP professionals as needed and respond within 30 minutes to the University of Iowa Hospitals and Clinics, Iowa City.

-Certified Domestic Abuse Advocate: certification required after appointment to position.
+Certified Domestic Abuse Advocate: Certification required after appointment to position.

 1. AA degree or equivalent combination of education and experience (Two years of experience as a family or services case manager in a major social service program may be substituted for one year of college education).